jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/d20pfsrd/Mature Adult White Dragon.md

 RacialMods: +8 Swim
 Languages: Common, Draconic
 SQ: icewalking, ice shape
+SpecialAbilities:
+  Ice Shape (Su): >
-SpecialAbilities: Ice Shape (Su) A young white dragon can shape ice and snow at will.
+    A young white dragon can shape ice and snow at will.
 This ability functions as stone shape, but only targeting ice and snow, not stone.
 A white dragon's caster level for this effect is equal to its Hit Dice.
+  Icewalking (Ex): >
-Icewalking (Ex) This ability works like the spider climb spell, but the surfaces the dragon climbs must be icy.
+    This ability works like the spider climb spell, but the surfaces the dragon climbs must be icy.
 The dragon can move across icy surfaces without penalty and does not need to make Acrobatics checks to run or charge on ice.
+  Snow Vision (Ex): >
-Snow Vision (Ex) A very young white dragon learns to see perfectly well in snowy conditions.
+    A very young white dragon learns to see perfectly well in snowy conditions.
 A white dragon does not suffer any penalties to Perception checks while in snow.
 SpellsKnown: Spells Known (CL 3rd; concentration +4)  1st (6/day)-magic aura, shield, true strike  0 (at will)-dancing lights, detect magic, ghost sound, mending, ray of frost
 SpellsPrepared:
 SpellDomains: